 .
 For note, ever since The Eighties

 pulse.
-After erasing the chip could be written to, quite similar to the normal RAM
+After erasing the chip it could be written to, quite similar to normal RAM

-It is also structured much like the common DRAM chips, using capacitors to store the data, though they are designed differently from the capacitors in the DRAM, and are able to hold the informations for years.
-This means that it can be read and written quite similarly, so it is much faster than the older magnetic
+It is also structured much like common DRAM chips, using capacitors to store the data, though they are designed differently from the capacitors in DRAM, and are able to hold the information for years.
+This means that it can be read and written to quite similarly, so it is much faster than the older magnetic

 drives, and as it has no moving parts, these devices are much more durable and they also require little physical space, electrical power, or cooling.
 Because, unlike a hard drive, flash memory has no seek time, flash media deals much better with data fragmentation.
 Because of these things, flash memory is ideal for portable devices (i. e. tablets, smartphones, etc.).

-To add an injury to the insult, the high voltage needed to erase the flash memory degrades the structure of the semiconductor itself, so it wears out much faster than most other types of Mass Storage
+To add insult to injury , the high voltage needed to erase the flash memory degrades the structure of the semiconductor itself, so it wears out much faster than most other types of Mass Storage

 , and as writing data to it is generally slower than reading (if the chip is full and needs erasing first — much